Pediatric Orthopedic surgeons width="1024" height="188"

 • Dedicated facilities: Medical City Children’s Orthopedics and Spine Specialists is dedicated to providing patients with a safe and comfortable environment.

 Finally, our board-certified physicians and fellowship-trained orthopedic surgeons use the full range of treatments to treat their patients.
-Medical City Children’s Orthopedics and Spine Specialists are experts with offices in Arlington, Dallas, Flower Mound, Frisco, and McKinney, TX, and offer cutting-edge technology, comprehensive care, and dedicated facilities to ensure the best possible care for their patients.
+Medical City Children’s Orthopedics and Spine Specialists are experts with offices in Arlington, Dallas, Flower Mound, Frisco, and McKinney, TX, and they offer cutting-edge technology, comprehensive care, and dedicated facilities to ensure the best possible care for their patients.
 Call today to make an appointment for your child.

 ____________________